tesinormed/mediawiki-extensions-RawCSS/README.markdown

 ### Styling a template

 1. Create a template with any content; it doesn't matter.
-2. Create a CSS page, either in the RawCSS or Template namespaces.
+2. Create a page, either in the RawCSS ([Less](https://lesscss.org/) or CSS allowed) or Template (CSS only) namespaces.
 3. Create or edit the `MediaWiki:RawCSS-applications.json` with something like [the above snippet](#user-guide) (if your template is `Template:Apple` and your coating is `RawCSS:Apple styling`)

 ### Additional notes

-- If you need to set a CSS variable, add the `variables` property with something like [the above snippet](#user-guide).
+- If you need to set a Less variable, add the `variables` property with something like [the above snippet](#user-guide).
+- Setting CSS variables is not supported.
 - If you need to add something to be preloaded, add the `preload` property with something like [the above snippet](#user-guide).